Toloka/docs/en/guide/concepts/advanced-features-input-selector.md

 Add new response options: checkboxes, radio buttons, and drop-down lists.
 Use a radio button or a drop-down list when you want Tolokers to choose one response option out of several suggested ones.
 Checkboxes let Tolokers select any combination of the suggested responses.

-#### See how it looks in the example of the <q>Photos of product and price tag</q> template
+#### See how it looks in the example of the “Photos of product and price tag” template

 Before:
 ![](../_images/tutorials/advanced-features/af-input-selector-1.png)
 After:
 ![](../_images/tutorials/advanced-features/af-input-selector-2.png)

-For your convenience, here is the ready-made code for the <q>Photos of product and price tag</q> template, in which each of the fields is added to the first response button once.
+For your convenience, here is the ready-made code for the “Photos of product and price tag” template, in which each of the fields is added to the first response button once.
 Use this code for self-check.
-You can find our additions to the code by searching for the word <q>customization</q>.
+You can find our additions to the code by searching for the word “customization”.

 #### Ready-made code